gma/2025.pyconuk.org/src/local-info.md

 - [Chetham's Library] and medieval building is the **oldest public library in the English-speaking world**, dating back to 1653.
 It’s also where Marx and Engels met!
 Tours include the stunning medieval buildings and atmospheric reading rooms.
 But you do need to [book your tour][chethams booking], which will last just over an hour. ([map][chethams map])

 - [Manchester Central Library] is the second largest library in the UK, and is **famous for its echoey acoustics**.
 The central room on the upper floor is large and circular with a high domed roof.
 Make a short sharp sound and it will be echoed back to you a split second later.
 It's a **great place to study or work**.
+There's also a café downstairs.
 Open until 5pm on Friday and Saturday, closed Sunday. ([map][central library map])

 [John Rylands Library]: https://www.library.manchester.ac.uk/rylands/visit/
 [rylands map]: https://maps.app.goo.gl/B35cpNSnRuiTE5zE7